Spotlight Activity: Gardening in the Summer of 2020

 New this season, we're going to keep the basketball courts clear of snow and have moved the hockey nets inside so our local hockey enthusiasts can still practice their shots and play a game of scrimmage from time to time.

 A Community League is a group of your neighbours who volunteer to build the community by organizing events, activities and programs in your community.
-To find out more about what the Thorncliff Community League (TCL) does, visit our Events, Community Programs, and Community Matters webpages.
+To find out more about what the Thorncliff Community League (TCL) does, visit our Events, Recruitment, Community Programs, and Community Matters Pages.

 The skating rink was a high priority this year.
 Thanks to consistent cold temperatures and many tireless volunteer hours, our outdoor skating rink had the best ice surface in years.
 Work continued this summer with our rink redevelopment project with the rink boards and wire mess being demolished and removed for safety reasons.
 Many thanks to six hard working local men for the expertise in seeing this 3-phase project completed.
 The Community League will not be replacing the rink boards as this would be a major undertaking to fund and manage the project.
 The cost to rebuild to today's standards is about $100,000.